Marcia Hines

 Marcia Elaine Hines AM (born July 20, 1953) is an American-born Australian singer and TV personality.
 Hines made her debut, at the age of 16, in the Australian production of the stage musical Hair and followed with the role of Mary Magdalene in Jesus Christ Superstar.

 She achieved her greatest commercial successes as a recording artist during the late 1970s with several hit singles, including cover versions of "Fire and Rain", "I Just Don't Know What to Do with Myself", "You" and "Something's Missing (In My Life)"; and her Top Ten albums Marcia Shines, Shining and Ladies and Gentlemen.
 Hines was voted "Queen of Pop" by TV Week's readers for three consecutive years from 1976.

 Hines stopped recording in the early 1980s until she returned with Right Here and Now in 1994, the same year she became an Australian citizen.
 She was the subject of the 2001 biography Diva: the life of Marcia Hines, which coincided with the release of the compilation album Diva.
-From 2003 to 2009 and again in 2024, she was a judge on Australian Idol, and her elevated profile led to a renewed interest in her as a performer.
+From 2003 to 2009 and again since 2024, she has been featured as a judge on Australian Idol, and her elevated profile led to a renewed interest in her as a performer.
 Her 2006 album, Discothèque, peaked at number 6 on the Australian Recording Industry Association (ARIA) albums chart.
 Hines was inducted into the ARIA Hall of Fame on July 18, 2007.

 Hines is the mother of singer Deni Hines, with whom she performed on the duet single "Stomp!"
 (2006).
 Hines has sold 2.6 million albums and was the first Australian female artist to have a platinum-selling album, as well as the first female to have seven consecutive top 20 album releases.